IlkkaIt/RandomSpringCoursetask/README.md

-This is some random -quite simple- task from serverside web development course - one out of of 54 i finished
+This is some random -quite simple- task from serverside web development course - one out of of 54 I finished
 <br>
 It wasn't straight forward for me to handle blobs in controller class
 <br>
 i try to make this better looking..
+I removed test class provided by MOOC